CamilaVHeuer/portfolio-database/e-commerce-project/README.md

   Interactive command-line application for cart management and order processing:

   - **Input validation**: Validates customer ID and product ID existence in the database before allowing cart operations
+  - **Stock validation**: Checks available stock for each product and prevents adding quantities exceeding inventory levels
-  - **Data integrity**: Ensures only positive quantities and existing entities can be added to cart
+  - **Data integrity**: Ensures only positive quantities and existing entities can be added to cart, with real-time stock verification
-  - **User-friendly interface**: Interactive prompts with clear error messages and confirmation steps
+  - **User-friendly interface**: Interactive prompts with clear error messages, stock information display, and confirmation steps
   - **Database integration**: Uses stored procedures (`insert_order_from_cart_3`) and triggers for order creation
   - **Error handling**: Comprehensive exception handling with rollback functionality for failed operations
   - **Real-world simulation**: Demonstrates how front-end applications interact with the database backend